lukasabbe/musikhjalpen-API/README.md

 Notes:
 - The server fetches page data from the Musikhjalpen site and an external fundraiser service.
 If those upstream services change, the endpoint may return 404 or errors.
 - Rate limiting and CORS are enabled by default.

-## Files of interest

-- `src/index.ts` — Express application and routes
-- `src/types.ts` — Type definitions used by the endpoint
-- `tsconfig.json`, `eslint.config.js`, `.prettierrc` — toolchain configs

-## Next steps / suggestions

-- Add tests for the endpoint
-- Add caching for upstream responses to reduce network calls
-- Add better error logging and monitoring

-If you want, I can add tests and caching next — tell me which you prefer.